 We are in the most spacious area of the elbow.
 In these tables we find ourselves face to face with the most exquisite of the sea, with the right touch of the tradition of its cuisine: hake of the skewer, the aforementioned pixin (monkfish), sea bream, rock fish and local seafood, spider crabs, lobsters, barnacles and a long etcetera.
 As a characteristic dish, the curadillo: a fish from the family of sharks that heals in the air and is cooked in the traditional way.
 Cudillero and its sea offer the best dishes and the most memorable table toasts in the midst of a picturesque environment.

-What we should not miss
+What we shouldn't miss in Cudillero

 For those who want to attend to other types of reasons to visit this town, do not worry, there are also a few that are sought.
 Stresses especially the town of El Pito, where the Palacios Set Selgas, popularly known as the Asturian Versailles.
 Apart from a dreamy decoration: tapestries, clocks, furniture, inside you will discover an impressive collection of works of art, with oils by Titian, Goya and El Greco.
 Also in El Pito is the Church of Jesus Nazareno, from the 19th century, which preserves in its crypt the oldest pre-Romanesque altar in Spain (8th century).